A11 road (England): Norfolk

 and the Attleborough bypass was dualed in 2007.

 The previously single carriageway road between Thetford and the Fiveways roundabout is now dual carriageway and opened in December 2014.

 Cycling

 London

-Cycle Superhighway 2 (CS2) runs alongside the A11 between Aldgate and the A12 in Bow.
+Cycleway 2 (C2) runs alongside the A11 between Aldgate and the A12 in Bow.
 One-way cycle tracks run along either side of the A11 through Whitechapel, Mile End, and Bow, carrying cyclists from the City to Stratford.
 The route runs unbroken; the route is signposted and marked using blue paint and cycle icons.

-At Bow, where the A11 meets the A12, CS2 leaves the main carriageway along slip roads, and cyclists may congregate at an Advanced Stop Line - in both directions - to cross the roundabout, rejoining the main carriageway on the other side of the roundabout.
-East of Bow, CS2 runs along either side of the A118 to Stratford station, and cycle lanes are provided as far as Ilford.
+At Bow, where the A11 meets the A12, C2 leaves the main carriageway along slip roads, and cyclists may congregate at an Advanced Stop Line - in both directions - to cross the roundabout, rejoining the main carriageway on the other side of the roundabout.
+East of Bow, C2 runs along either side of the A118 to Stratford station, and cycle lanes are provided as far as Ilford.